 Please note that in the example policy above, "p = none" represents a monitoring only policy.
-It is recommended that organizations review all available policies, or apply a more restrictive policy model based on the organization's needs and requirements.
+It is recommended that organizations review all available policies, or apply a more restrictive policy model based on their needs and requirements.

-For guidance on determine DMARC policies, we recommend this resource: https://www.dmarcanalyzer.com/dmarc/create-dmarc-record/
+For guidance on determine DMARC policies, here is a recommended resource:

-Step 3: Create a DNS Record for your mail domain
+Step 3: Create a DNS Record for your eTrigue mail domain